ahomoudi/KlimaKonformC3/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of KlimaKonformC3 is to analysis the Agricultural Simulations performed within of the Projekt KlimaKonform (TB C3 Landwirtschaft)
+The goal of KlimaKonformC3 is to analyse the Agricultural Simulations performed within of the Projekt KlimaKonform (TB C3 Landwirtschaft)

 ## Installation